 Carlos lives with his father and his mother.
-He is responsible for washing clothes, running errands and cleaning.
 His father is sometimes employed and his mother maintains the home.
+Carlos works at home washing clothes, running errands and cleaning.
 There are 3 children in the family.

-Please remember Carlos in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Carlos to receive the assistance he needs to develop his potential.
+Please pray for him.

 Carlos lives in the forested community of San Miguel, home to approximately 4,900 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The most commonly spoken languages are Spanish, Quechua and Aymara.

 The regional diet consists of maize, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include flu, malnutrition, parasites, skin diseases and dental problems.
 Most adults in San Miguel are unemployed but some work as day laborers and earn the equivalent of $70 per month.
 This community needs schools, technical training institutes, employment opportunities, a hospital and security.

 Your sponsorship allows the staff of Escuela Biblica Celestial Student Center to provide Carlos with Bible teaching, hygiene education, social relationship training, art activities, academic support and environmental cleanliness education.
 Sixty percent of the children in this project are not in school because they are underage.

 Bolivia is comprised of four geographic regions: the central plateau in the Andes Mountains, the Lake Titicaca region, the central region's semitropical rain forests and the hot, humid lowlands of the east.
 Landlocked, Bolivia borders Chile, Peru, Argentina, Paraguay and Brazil.